 Looking back at 2016, Team Meddle knows one thing: internets helped bad thing happen: must part-muzzle peasants!
 In 2015-2016, YouTube, Twitter, Google Search, Drudge, FaceBook were all used by the peasants as levers of public awareness, circumventing the lapdog media, and the political establishments feeding the elite narrative.

 Must fix!
-So now it’s a Big Backlash, with shadow-banning, leftwards algorithms, demonetized videos and YouTube Channels, Twitter deletions and bans, FaceBook Jail & nanny-messaging.. all to one end: to stop the anti-Meddle meddling by the revolting peasants.
+So now it’s Big Backlash by Big Meddle, with shadow-banning, leftwards algorithms, demonetized videos and YouTube Channels, Twitter deletions and bans, FaceBook Jail & nanny-messaging.
+This is all to one end: to stop the anti-Meddle meddling by the revolting peasants.
 Social Media weaponized against non-compliant political-cultural-religious users.

 Our digital self is a big thing for many Western people: imagine being all but banned, being digitally unpersonned, silenced, unable to get alternative news quickly, and not being able to discuss it with others?
 A genuine debility, in some respects.